AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       -- Tmp : Child;
       -- Child'Constructor (Tmp);
       -- Tmp.B := new Integer;
-      -- Child'Clone (Tmp, C);
-      -- Child'Adjust (C, Tmp, Child'Tag);
-      -- Child'Destructor (Tmp);
+      -- C'Assign (Tmp);
+      -- Tmp'Destructor;

 A few notes on the above sequences:

-- The call to Clone is important, as it allows to clean the target object if necessary prior to copy.
-- Tmp is itself a full object that we then clone, so we need to ensure its own internal consistency and lifecycle, hence the need to call its constructor and destructor.
+- Tmp is itself a full object that we then assign, so we need to ensure its own internal consistency and lifecycle, hence the need to call its constructor and destructor.
-- Usage of aggregate in conjunction with types that provide constructors, destructors, adjust and clone attributes is somewhat heavy, as the aggregate needs to be fully initialized before cloned, then reclaimed.
+- Usage of aggregate in conjunction with types that provide constructors, destructors, adjust and clone attributes is somewhat heavy, as the aggregate needs to be fully initialized before assigned, then reclaimed.
 It's important to have self consistency here.
 However, developers may prefer to reserve aggregate notation for types that do not require these constructs, and the compiler should optimize the sequencing in these cases.